The latest answers to your questions

 At BoeFly, we pride ourselves on quick response times and providing excellent customer service.
 However, with the extremely high volume of PPP loan applicants, we cannot at this time respond to all direct inquiries while still being able to process as many loan applications as possible - which is currently our number one priority.
 Once you complete your application, you will receive ongoing communications from BoeFly with timely updates from the SBA and lenders.
 We urge you to utilize this robust FAQ page to try and locate the answer to your inquiry.

-You will need to submit an application for forgiveness to your lender, including documentation verifying the number of full-time equivalent employees and pay rates for the 8-week period commencing when the loan is made.
-The documentation should include payroll tax filings with the IRS, state and local income, payroll and unemployment insurance filings, cancelled checks, payment receipts, or other documents verifying payments.
+You will need to submit an application for forgiveness to your lender, including documentation verifying the number of full-time equivalent employees and pay rates for the 8-week or 24-week period commencing when the loan is made.
+The documentation should include payroll tax filings with the IRS, state and local income, payroll, and unemployment insurance filings, cancelled checks, payment receipts, or other documents verifying payments.
 You will need to certify that the documentation is true and correct and that the amount of the requested forgiveness was used for the permitted purposes.
 The amount forgiven will be reduced to the extent that there was a reduction in the number and/or salaries of employees, unless restored by June 30, 2020.

-For individuals with self-employment income (such as an independent contractor or a sole proprietor) who file a Form 1040, Schedule C, please review the new interim final rule, issued on April 2, 2020, by the SBA to understand what amounts shall be eligible for forgiveness.
+For individuals with self-employment income (such as an independent contractor or a sole proprietor) who file a Form 1040, Schedule C, please review the new interim final rule issued on April 2, 2020, by the SBA to understand what amounts shall be eligible for forgiveness.

 BoeFly's PPP portal was rolled out with extreme speed as we tried to keep track with the new developments and guidance coming from Treasury and the SBA since the program began.
 As such, there may be a few glitches yet to be resolved.
 In instances where you may be experiencing login issues, be sure to manually key in every character in all fields, including your username AND password (i.e., do NOT rely on saved information your browser may use to pre-populate fields for you even if it appears to be populated for you.
 You will need to delete it and rekey the information, and do not auto-select a saved option.)
 Please note, login information is case sensitive.